segmentio/segment-docs/src/privacy/consent-management/onetrust-wrapper.md

 <!-- TODO (IG, 4/2024): the above callout would not render correctly in markdown - figure out why that happened-->

-You can set use the banner display and banner closing settings to either create a banner implementation that is either:
+You can set the banner display and banner closing settings to create a banner implementation that is either:
 - **Mandatory**: A user must interact with a banner before they access your site
 - **Optional**: A user does not have to interact with a banner while they access your site.
 The banner is always present as your end users navigate through your site, disappears after a user takes an action, like clicking or scrolling, or is never shown to your users